Doraemon (character): Reception

 In terms of popularity the character has been compared to Walt Disney's Mickey Mouse, and the character is considered to be an iconic figure in Japan.

-The character has received criticism in mainland Chinese media outlets where they considered Doraemon to be a politically subversive character and that it was a tool of Japan's “cultural invasion".
-In 2019, a resolution was made in the Pakistan assembly to ban Doremon claiming that it has "harmful impact on children".
-In his book Japan Pop: Inside the World of Japanese Popular Culture, author Timothy J. Craig wrote that the character of Doraemon "Though Doraemon is himself a high-tech product, he possesses an endearing personality that captivates young audiences.
+In his book Japan Pop: Inside the World of Japanese Popular Culture, author Timothy J. Craig wrote, "Though Doraemon is himself a high-tech product, he possesses an endearing personality that captivates young audiences.
 He is both a full member of Nobita's family and an intimate friend to Nobita and his companions.
 Portrayed in this way, Doraemon represents the optimistic view of the relationship between technology and humanity."

-In a survey conducted by the Oricon in 2007 among 1,000 people, Doraemon was ranked as the second strongest manga character of all time, behind only Dragon Ball protagonist Son Goku.
+In a survey conducted by the Oricon in 2007 among 1,000 people, Doraemon was ranked as the second strongest manga character of all time, behind Dragon Ball protagonist Son Goku.

 In 2008 the character of Doraemon was appointed as an "anime ambassador" to help promote Japanese anime worldwide and in 2013 Doraemon was considered to be the most popular character among Japanese children in a survey held by Video Research Ltd, a position the character had held in the survey since June 2009.
 On The Wall Street Journal's Japan Real Time, Toko Sekiguchi called it "arguably the most beloved cartoon character in Japan".
 Google Japan utilized Doraemon in its Google Doodle for 3 September 2009, in celebration of the character's 40th birthday.

 In 2012, Hong Kong celebrated the birthday of Doraemon 100 years early with a series of displays of the character.

+In India, Doraemon has become one of the most popular and recognizable animated characters among children.
+A 2010 study by Ormax Media found Doraemon to be the top favorite character among kids aged 6–14, ranking above classic characters like Tom and Jerry.
+Doraemon has a massive viewership base in India, with reports estimating it reaches over 480 million viewers nationwide, including adults.
+In 2013, the show was awarded "Favorite Show on Kids Channel" at the Nickelodeon Kids' Choice Awards India, highlighting the character's popularity and the love it receives in the country.

 Politician Osamu Fujimura is known as the "Doraemon of Nagatacho" due to his figure and warm personality.
 Sumo wrestler Takamisugi was nicknamed "Doraemon" because of his resemblance to the character.
 ESP Guitars, has also made several Doraemon shaped guitars.

 During 2014, Doraemon was featured on the cover of all 51 magazines published by Shogakukan.

+Criticism

+The Doraemon character has received criticism in mainland Chinese media outlets where they considered Doraemon to be a politically subversive character and that it was a tool of Japan's "cultural invasion".

+In 2019, a resolution was made in the Pakistan assembly to ban Doraemon claiming that it has "harmful impact on children".
+One of the reason cited by the lawmaker is the depiction of mixed-sex education, which he labelled as incompatible with Pakistani culture and Muslim culture.